letterpad/letterpad/README.md

 **Optional:**

 Open the .env and change `SECRET_KEY` to a random string to secure your app.
-Then add your SMTP credentials so email can be sent.
+Then add your SMTP credentials for emails to work.
 Change the database options accordingly.
 By default, letterpad uses `sqlite`.

 Now visit [http://localhost:4040](http://localhost:4040) and checkout the welcome page.